Tag Archives: LSAT logic games

 New Law School Preview Program – Everything you need to know about law school and how to succeed!

-Who: John Richardson – Author: Law School Bound and Mastering The LSAT (of the bars of Ontario, New York, Massachusetts)
+Who: John Richardson – Author: Law School Bound and Mastering The LSAT (of the bar of Ontario)

 Where: University of Toronto – St. Michael’s College